Caleb Taylor (footballer)

 Caleb Joaquin Taylor (born 14 January 2003) is an English professional footballer who plays as a centre-back for club Millwall.

 Early and personal life

 Born in Burnley, Taylor is the son of former Birmingham City and Blackburn Rovers centre-back Martin Taylor.
+After his father signed for Birmingham City in 2004, the family moved to Dorridge, West Midlands, where Caleb spent the entirety of his childhood.

 Career

 West Bromwich Albion

 Taylor joined West Bromwich Albion's academy at under-10 level.
 Taylor was named in their matchday squad for the first time on 9 May 2021 for a 3–1 defeat to Arsenal.
 On 25 August 2021, Taylor made his debut, starting in a 6–0 defeat against Arsenal.
 After Robert Snodgrass' substitution in the 74th minute, Taylor was given the captains armband, captaining the side until his substitution in the 82nd minute.
 On 13 August 2024, Taylor started as the team's captain for the first time in a 2-1 away defeat against Fleetwood Town in the Carabao cup first round.
 After being recalled from his loan at Wycombe, Taylor scored his first goal for West Brom in a defeat against Bournemouth in the F.A.
 Cup 3rd Round on 11 January 2025.